UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 > If Template fails validation and you need to see detailed error message you can do:
 >
 > ```powershell
-> Test-AzureRmResourceGroupDeployment -ResourceGroupName $ResourceGroupAzureStack -TemplateFile $CustomTemplateJSON -TemplateParameterFile $CustomTemplateParamJSON -dnsSuffix $dnsSuffix -adminPassword $adminPasswordCred -sqlServerServiceAccountPassword $sqlServerServiceAccountPasswordCred  -sqlAuthPassword $sqlAuthPasswordCred -sqlServerVersion $sqlServerVersion -sqlVMSize "Standard_A4"
+> Test-AzureRmResourceGroupDeployment -ResourceGroupName $ResourceGroupName -TemplateFile $CustomTemplateJSON -TemplateParameterFile $CustomTemplateParamJSON -dnsSuffix $dnsSuffix -adminPassword $adminPasswordCred -sqlServerServiceAccountPassword $sqlServerServiceAccountPasswordCred  -sqlAuthPassword $sqlAuthPasswordCred -sqlServerVersion $sqlServerVersion -sqlVMSize "Standard_A4"
 >
 > Code    : MultipleErrorsOccurred
 > Message : Multiple error occurred: BadRequest.
 Please see details.
 > Details : {Microsoft.Azure.Commands.ResourceManager.Cmdlets.SdkModels.PSResourceManagerError}
 >
->(Test-AzureRmResourceGroupDeployment -ResourceGroupName $ResourceGroupAzureStack -TemplateFile $CustomTemplateJSON -TemplateParameterFile $CustomTemplateParamJSON  -dnsSuffix $dnsSuffix -adminPassword $adminPasswordCred -sqlServerServiceAccountPassword $sqlServerServiceAccountPasswordCred  -sqlAuthPassword $sqlAuthPasswordCred -sqlServerVersion $sqlServerVersion -sqlVMSize "Standard_A4").Details
+>(Test-AzureRmResourceGroupDeployment -ResourceGroupName $ResourceGroupName -TemplateFile $CustomTemplateJSON -TemplateParameterFile $CustomTemplateParamJSON  -dnsSuffix $dnsSuffix -adminPassword $adminPasswordCred -sqlServerServiceAccountPassword $sqlServerServiceAccountPasswordCred  -sqlAuthPassword $sqlAuthPasswordCred -sqlServerVersion $sqlServerVersion -sqlVMSize "Standard_A4").Details
 >
 > Code    : InvalidTemplate
 > Message : Deployment template validation failed: 'The provided value 'Standard_A4' for the template parameter 'sqlVMSize' at line '31' and column '23' is not valid.
 The parameter value is not part of the allowed value(s): > 'Standard_A1,Standard_A2,Standard_A3'.'.